HyperHDG/HyperHDG/README.md

 and are covered by different licenses.

 The libraries listed above are all open source and as such place few restrictions on their use.
-However, if you want to distribute software developed with deal.II (in source or binary form) and you are using the packages above (with source code in `submodules/`), then they may impose different terms.
+However, if you want to distribute software developed with HyperHDG (in source or binary form) and you are using the packages above (with source code in `submodules/`), then they may impose different terms.
 Please consult the licenses of these packages for more information.